Codex Europe

 Fit check

-• You are a business school or private education operator preparing EU presence.
+• Business school or private education operator preparing EU presence — France first, then Spain or Italy

-• You plan a campus, recruitment, a flagship partnership, or a recognition pathway.
+• Planning a campus, executive recruitment, a flagship partnership, or a recognition pathway

 What the determination produces

 The outcome is not a long report.
-It is a decision-grade written position designed to be used by governance.
+It is designed to be used by governance — readable, assumable, and defensible.

-• One formal determination with the reasons that will hold under scrutiny.
+• One formal determination with the reasons that can hold under scrutiny

-• Proof points you must be able to demonstrate, not declare.
+• Proof points you must be able to demonstrate, not merely declare

-• Exposure control guidance about what should remain private until stable.
+• Exposure control guidance on what should remain private until stable

 This is designed to reduce irreversible errors, not to create more activity.